What is Exercise Physiology?

-Exercise Physiologists specialise in prescribing exercise therapy and lifestyle interventions as the main treatment method in the prevention, treatment and management of chronic diseases and or injuries.
+Exercise Physiologists specialize in prescribing exercise therapy and lifestyle interventions as the main treatment method in the prevention, treatment and management of chronic diseases and or injuries.

 Are you living with a chronic condition or injury that is preventing you from exercising?
 Contact our Exercise Physiologist today who can help you develop and implement an exercise regime specifically tailored to you.
 We will have you moving and feeling better in no time.

 Accredited Exercise Physiologists (AEPs) are recognised Allied Health professionals with a minimum of 4.5 years of tertiary education.

 Accredited Exercise Physiologists aim to…